Magnetic resonance research has substantiated that homeopathic remedies are not plain humbug.

 In her fourth publication (below) dr Lender describes how unknown remedies and their potency levels may be identified by delayed luminescence.
 Delayed luminescence, found by the modified photomultiplier, was used for measuring possible potency levels from CM to MM (very high potencies).

-Homeopathic remedies with water as their carrier "are not comparable with those produced in ethanol [in the HAB way], dr Lenger also cautions.
-A caveat is found.
+A caveat is here: Homeopathic remedies with water as their carrier "are not comparable with those produced in ethanol [in the HAB-prescribed way], dr Lenger cautions.

 For decades professor Harold Saxton Burr (1889-1973) at Yale University conducted experiements that went to show there is an electromagnetic potential of bodies - living organisms, including eggs - and that this field is responsible for such as growth and repair of tissue.